A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Introduction

-In this paper, we make four main contributions.
-First, we introduce identifying assumptions that have not been used in the context of the MTE framework or the LATE extrapolation.
+Second, we introduce identifying assumptions that have not been used in the context of the MTE framework or the LATE extrapolation.
 They include assumptions that there exist exogenous variables other than IVs.
 One of the main messages we hope to deliver in this paper is that, given the challenge of extrapolation, additional exogenous variation can be useful to conduct informative policy evaluation.
-We propose two types of exogenous variables that have been used in the literature in the context of identifying the ATE: \citet{mourifie2015sharp}, \citet{han2017identification}, \citet{vuong2017counterfactual}, and \citet{han2019estimation} use the first type (entering the outcome and selection equations), and \citet{VY07}, \citet{SV11}, and \citet{balat2018multiple} use the second type (only entering the outcome equation).
-We utilize these variables in this novel context of the MTE framework.
-Moreover, while the existing papers on the ATE exploit these variables in combination with rank similarity or rank invariance assumptions, we show that they independently have identifying power for treatment parameters, including the ATE.
-Of course, it may not be always easy to find such exogenous variation.
-But when the researcher does find it, it can be a more reliable source of identification than assumptions on unobservable quantities (e.g., shape restrictions on the MTE), as the identifying power comes from the data rather than the researcher's prior.
-The assumptions on extra variations can be combined with restrictions on unobservables.
-In this sense, we view this approach complementary to the earlier work on extrapolation mentioned above.
+We propose two types of exogenous variables that have been used in the literature in the context of identifying the ATE: \citet{SV11}, \citet{mourifie2015sharp}, \citet{han2017identification}, \citet{vuong2017counterfactual}, and \citet{han2019estimation} use the first type (entering the outcome and selection equations), and \citet{VY07}, \citet{liu2020two}, and \citet{balat2020multiple} use the second type (only entering the outcome equation).
+For example, the existence of the second type can be plausible when the agent has imperfect foresight when making the treatment selection decision.
+We utilize these variables in the context of the MTE framework.
+Moreover, while the existing papers on the ATE make use of these variables in combination with rank similarity, rank invariance, or additive separability, we show that they independently have identifying power for treatment parameters, including the ATE.
+In general, it may not be always easy to find such exogenous variables.
+But when the researcher does find it, it can be a more reliable source of identification than assumptions on counterfactual quantities, as the identifying power comes from the data rather than the researcher's prior.

 We also propose identifying assumptions that restrict treatment effect heterogeneity.
-In particular, we propose a range of uniformity assumptions that are weaker than rank similarity or rank invariance (\citet{chernozhukov2005iv}), including a novel identifying assumption, called \textit{rank dominance}.
+In particular, we propose a range of uniformity assumptions that relate to rank similarity or rank invariance (\citet{chernozhukov2005iv}) and monotone treatment response in \citet{MP00}, including a novel identifying assumption, called \textit{rank dominance}.
 The direction of endogeneity can also be incorporated in this MTE framework.
 This assumption is sometimes imposed in empirical work to characterize selection bias and has been shown to have identifying power for the ATE (\citet{MP00}).